-During the 1894-1895 winter season, Henry Squarebriggs Mackay, who designed 373 Commonwealth, lived there with his wife, Robena (Robina/Ruby) Mackay, while he was desigining the Hotel Empire at 333 Commonwealth, which he and his partner, Charles B. Dunham, also owned.
+Henry S. Mackay and Robena (Mackay) Mackay lived at 373 Commonwealth during the 1894-1895 winter season, while he was designing the Hotel Empire at 333 Commonwealth, which he and his partner, Charles B. Dunham, also owned.
 The Mackays moved to 333 Commonwealth when it was completed.

-In the fall of 1904, 373 Commonwealth was purchased from George Sheldon’s estate by William Ball Rice.
-The transaction was reported in the Boston Globe on November 30.
+On December 10, 1904, 373 Commonwealth was purchased from George and Royal Sheldon by William Ball Rice.
+The impending sale was reported in the Boston Globe on November 30.
 1904, which commented: “This property is one of the best of the latest apartment houses in this section of the city, and comprises a large six-story stone and brick building, containing 21 suites of one to four rooms and bath each.”
-He is shown as the owner on the 1908 Bromley map.

 William Rice was a boot and shoe manufacturer and real estate dealer.
 He and his wife, Emma Louise (Cunningham) Rice, lived in Quincy.
 In 1908, he would build The Puritan at 390 Commonwealth.